w3f-grants-archive/ocw-ebics/INSTRUCTIONS.md

 ### Stablecoins are burned from Alice

-Now, in order to see how burning works, we can either go to EBICS service again and call `/ebics/api-v1/unpeg` request or submit `transferToAddress`/`transferToIban` extrinsic.
+Now, in order to see how burning works, we can either go to EBICS service again and call `/ebics/api-v1/unpeg` request or submit `fiatRamps.transfer` extrinsic.
 Let's use EBICS service again, as extrinsic calls are covered in the next demos.
 After filling up the `recipientIban` field with Charlie's IBAN, our call should look like this:

 ![Alice burns](/assets/ebics-burning.png)